5uso/Mod-Warnings/README.md

 To store the intended datapack count, `function suso.mw:count_packs` should be run before packaging the map.

 When detecting for either of these two cases, it's recommended to to also enable detection for `spigot`, `forge`, and `fabric`; as they affect datapack count.
 If you don't want to warn players about these, you should set `$d_spigot suso.mw`, `$d_forge suso.mw`, and `$d_fabric suso.mw` to 2.

+### Minecraft version
+Minecraft version is detected via the DataVersion tag found in player entities.

+To store the intended DataVersion, `function suso.mw:get_version` should be run before packaging the map.